 Today I’m focussing on squash vine borer, the insect that just wiped out my zucchini 🙁 Who are they?
 They are the larvae of the squash vine borer.
 The adult squash vine borer lays its eggs in the soil at the base of squash plants.
 Once the eggs hatch, the larvae bore into the base of the plant where they feed on the inside of the squash plants.
 They suck the moisture and structure out of the plant, leaving it weakened and eventually will kill the plant.
 I didn’t get to it soon enough, and it weakened my plants too much.
 However, if you notice its warning signs early enough, you can prevent it from destroying your plants.

-generic viagra without a doctor prescription Warning Signs You’ve Been Attacked By Squash Vine Borer:
+Warning Signs You’ve Been Attacked By Squash Vine Borer:

 - Pierced holes on stems or at base of plant

 - Browning of the plant at the base, almost mush-like/sawdust consistency

 What can you do?
 To prevent the problem from happening in the first place, you can spray an oil on your plants called neem oil.
 Neem oil is made from the seed of the neem plant, a natural fungicide and pesticide.
 It helps to coat the leaves and stems of plants to prevent disease.
 Be sure to dilute it and spray it in the early morning or early evening, to prevent the plant from burning in the hot sun.
 This is the Neem OilI buy through Amazon.

 Another option for prevention is to use yellow trap pans to detect squash vine borer adults.
 Take any container (e.g. pan, pail, bowl) colored yellow and filled with water.
 Because squash vine borer adults are attracted to yellow, they will fly to the container and be trapped when they fall into the water.
 Place traps by late June, checking your traps at least once a day.
 You can also place covers over the plants in late June to prevent the borers from getting into the plants.